Forex on fundamentals

 In addition, the US growth is weak, while Polish is healthy.
 However, there are other factors.
 For example, the currency here is highly correlated with the Euro currency, which is underwater.
 Also, the dollar is a symbol of trust, like gold, so even if beaten, it often comes back, especially with changes in the politics in the USA.

 Getting to know a currency’s fundamentals are a lot like getting to know your neighbors.

 Even though FX trading works better using technical tools, you can trade exchanges on fundamentals.
 The way you do this is:

 - Choose two currencies you are familiar with for some reason, get to know them like an old friend.

-- Determine what is the historic equilibrium point.
+- Determine what the historic equilibrium point is.
 This is not just some historic statistic but generally a narrow trading range it likes to settle in.
-This is the natural fx rate.
-Not a lifetime rate, but a 3 to 5 year rate.
+This is the natural fx rate, not a lifetime rate, but a 3 to 5-year rate.

-- Develop a theory why the money market is away from this equilibrium point for some reason.
-Consider things like interest rates and the overall strength of the economy based on macro economic indicators and personal knowledge of what businessmen on the ground are saying.
+- Develop a theory about why the money market is away from this equilibrium point for some reason.
+Consider things like interest rates and the overall strength of the economy based on macroeconomic indicators and personal knowledge of what businessmen on the ground are saying.

 - Be patient.
 Trading on fundamentals is a long term form of speculation.
 It is not like trading on technical indicators like moving averages.
 If you choose to trade on technical indicators, understand it is a very violate market that often has sudden turning points.
 This is why a fundamental strategy with a natural rate can make sense.
 But in the end, I am slightly skeptical about currency trading as, generally, it is a zero-sum game at best.